EkaterinaTerentyeva/data_analyst_portfolio/README.md

 ## Data analyst portfolio
 #### This portfolio contains educational projects as well as pet projects.
-Educational projects were implemented during training <a href="https://practicum.yandex.ru/promo/long-courses/data-analyst">Yandex.Practicum Data Analyst Plus</a> and reviewed by the team of data analysts
+Educational projects were implemented during training <a href="https://practicum.yandex.ru/promo/long-courses/data-analyst">Yandex.Practicum Data Analyst Plus</a> and reviewed by the team of data analysts.
+All projects constitute jupyter notebook files
  <hr>

 <table width=100% valign=top >